Kaustubh-Kaka/projecteuler/README.md

 Files created but probems not solved : 8, 11, 29, 80

 To optimize :
-77(can be done in O(n), similar technique in 78)
+77
+(can be done in O(n), similar technique in 78), note from future : I am dumb, to the best of my knowledge O(n^2) is the best possible solution, solved it but took 8s (:sad), nvm, O(n) solution does exist using binomial coeffients, use star delta to compute the number of ways to split n into k parts and sum this over k in 1..n(is there a closed from?), but this solution needs double/bigint
+96
-96(hyperoptimise i/o, share possible solution data across recursion calls) 719(remove recursion 1.5billion function calls :skull)
+(hyperoptimise i/o, share possible solution data across recursion calls) 719
+(remove recursion, 1.5billion function calls :skull)

-Number of solutions available currently : 40
+Number of solutions available currently : 43

 todo:
 8

 11

 23
 28
 29
-31
-32

 33
-35
 36
 37
 38
 39

 40
 41
 42